dot-layer/blog/README.md

 1. The very first step is to create your post and compile your code in order to have a markdown or a html document.
 The code compilation should be done as part of another project (repo).
 If your post does not include any code compilation, you can start directly at step 2.
 2. Clone this project: `git clone https://github.com/dot-layer/blog.git`.
 3. Create a new branch from `master`.
-You could use this naming convention: `post/your-initials_name-of-your-post`.
+Please use this naming convention: `post/your-initials_name-of-your-post`.
 4. Insert your post in the `content/blog/` directory.
 At this point, your post file should be a html or a markdown file.
 If you do not have any code to compile, you can simply create a new markdown file in that directory and start to write your post.
 5. If you have static files like graphics or externals images, add them in `static/blog/slug-of-your-post/`.
 The slug is a parameter included in your YAML header.
 We decided to use the slug based on a [suggestion](https://bookdown.org/yihui/blogdown/configuration.html#options) from Yihui Xie.
 6. If you want to add a cover image for your post, add it to the `static/img/header/` directory and add those 2 parameters in your YAML header: